 Isn’t that the name of your dorm?

 (sigh!)
-OK, so this is the case of “Lehigh” (pronounced Lee-High) and Lehigh has just given birth about a week ago.
+OK, so this is the case of “Lehigh” (pronounced Lee-High) and Lehigh has just given birth a week ago.
 She’s been under a lot of stress with relatives visiting the new baby, friends dropping by, not getting enough sleep, the baby, it seems, can’t get enough milk, nursing is painful, there are pains from the delivery still and not surprisingly, Lehigh has a great big HEADACHE!
 Her husband filled out the questionnaire because Lehigh has gone to bed.
 Here it goes:

 1. Describe the complaint